CosmicIris/2024individualprogrammingproject/README.md

 This is an interactive text-based storytelling game in which the user can choose different choices that wil lead to certain outcomes, with the theme revolving around magic.

 ## Features:
-* rare random outcomes (such as a 10% chance that the user will die from a sudden lightning strike)
+* random events (such as a getting hit by lightning and instantly dying)
 * certain choices will lead to immediate death (e.g: choosing the wrong clothes to wear, the wrong path, or the wrong tools could lead to death)
-* possible graphics for things such as magical items or characters (possibly through simple ASCII art)
+* possible graphics for things such as magical items or characters through simple ASCII art
+* collection of certain items to lift the curse
+* final fight with enchanter

 ## Mockups: